GValiente/butano/README.md

 The full source code and the creative commons assets of this fun game are in [its folder](games/butano-fighter).

-Get the latest Butano Fighter ROM from the [releases page](https://github.com/GValiente/butano/releases).
+Get the latest Butano Fighter ROM from [itch.io](https://gvaliente.itch.io/butano-fighter).

 ![](docs_tools/images/bf_title.gif)